 Strength training is also an important part of running faster.
 If getting faster is the goal, focus on a sprinter’s workout of plyometric movements, like jump squats or box jumps, that work on the explosive power in your muscles.

 You might also not be getting faster because you’re constantly taking time out with a recurring injury.
 If this is the case, it’s worth working with a trainer to address the problem, and then following a careful training plan to ensure you’re not overloading the body and doing too much, too soon.
+Check out our beginner's guide to running — top tips from a running coach for a good plan.

 What should you eat before running a 5K?